SM24-Industrial-Software-Dev/ML-forecasting-NOx-levels/README.md

 ## More Details

-See the [presentation](Presentation/NOx_Forecasting_Presentation.pdf) for more details on the background, motivation, and technical approach for this project.
+See the [presentation](Presentation/NOx_Forecasting_Presentation.pdf) or [video](https://www.youtube.com/watch?v=pV-9N6BvINk) for more details on the background, motivation, and technical approach for this project.

 ## Authors